-$$y{it} = A(L)y{it} + B(L)Disc{it} + \alpha_i + \mu_t + \gamma'1 Z{it} + \epsilon{it},$$ (10)
+(10) $$y{it} = A(L)y{it} + B(L)\operatorname{Disc}{it} + \alpha_i + \mu_t + \gamma_1' Z{it} + \epsilon{it},$$ where y{it} is the dependent macroeconomic variables, including log real GDP in local currency, current account-GDP ratio, saving-GDP ratio, investment-GDP ratio, log real consumption in local currency, and the employment-population ratio; α_i controls for country fixed effects, which capture unobserved time-invariant characteristics such as geographical location; μ_t are year effects controlling for common shocks, such as global business cycles and international crude oil and gas prices; Z{it} are other control variables used in the robustness exercises, such as exploration expenditures; and ε{it} is the disturbance. $Disc{it}$ is the NPV of giant oil discoveries, which we describe in greater detail later.
+A(L) and

-where y{it} is the dependent macroeconomic variables including log real GDP in local currency, current account-GDP ratio, saving-GDP ratio, investment-GDP ratio, log real consumption in local currency, and the employment-population ratio; α_i controls for country fixed effects which capture unobserved time invariant characteristics such as geographical location; μ_t are year effects controlling for common shocks, such as global business cycles and international crude oil and gas prices; Z{it} are other control variables used in the robustness exercises, such as exploration expenditures; and ε{it} is the disturbance. $Disc{it}$ is the net present value of giant oil discoveries which we describe in greater detail below.
-A(L) and B(L) are pth and qth order lag operators with $p \ge 1$ and $q \ge 0$.
-In the benchmark regression, we use p = 1 and q = 10.
-In regressions using log levels of variables (rather than as a percent of GDP) and employment rate, we also include country-specific quadratic trends.
+B(L) are pth- and qth-order lag operators with $p \geqslant 1$ and $q \geqslant 0$.
+In the benchmark regression, we use p=1 and q=10.
+In regressions using log levels of variables (rather than percent of GDP) and employment rate, we also include country-specific quadratic trends.

 The panel structure allows us to identify the dynamic effect of oil discoveries on macroeconomic aggregates, while controlling for country-specific and year fixed effects.
-Controlling for country fixed effects is important because it allows us to estimate the within-country variation in giant oil discoveries on within-country variation in macroeconomic aggregates and thus to control for any unobservable and time invariant characteristics which may affect giant oil discoveries and macroeconomic aggregates.24 The extensive panel data (both in terms of the number of cross-sectional units, N and time span, T) allows us to utilize fully within
+Controlling for country fixed effects is important because it allows us to estimate the within-country variation in giant oil discoveries on within-country variation in macroeconomic aggregates and thus control for any unobservable and time-invariant characteristics that may affect giant oil discoveries and macroeconomic aggregates.
+23 The extensive panel data (in terms of the number of cross-sectional units, N, and time span, T) allows us to fully use within-country variation in giant oil discoveries.
+Because of the infrequent nature of giant oil discoveries and the long gestation period surrounding the production process, it is crucial to use a large panel data set to capture the dynamic effect of those discoveries.
+The dynamic feature of the panel regression in the form of an autoregressive model with distributed lags allows us to use impulse response function to capture the dynamic effect of giant oil discoveries, which is given by $IRF(L) = \frac{B(L)}{(1-A(L))}$.